-Lab 1: 7 Series Basic Partial Reconfiguration Flow and Lab 2: UltraScale Basic Partial Reconfiguration Flow step through basic information about the current Partial Reconfiguration (PR) design flow, example Tcl scripts, and show results within the Vivado integrated design environment (IDE).
+Lab 1: 7 Series Basic Dynamic Function eXchange Flow and Lab 2: UltraScale Basic Dynamic Function eXchange Flow step through basic information about the current Dynamic Function eXchange (DFX) design flow, example Tcl scripts, and show results within the Vivado integrated design environment (IDE).
 You run scripts for part of the lab and work interactively with the design for other parts.
 You can also script the entire flow, and a completed script is included with the design files.
-These labs focus specifically on the software flow from RTL to bitstream, demonstrating how to process a Partial Reconfiguration design.
-Lab 2 also applies to UltraScale+TM devices.
+These labs focus specifically on the software flow from RTL to bitstream, demonstrating how to process a DFX design.
+Lab 2 also applies to UltraScale+[TM] devices.

-Lab 3: Partial Reconfiguration Project Flow steps you through the project flow within the Vivado IDE, from establishing the design using the Partial Reconfiguration Wizard to synthesis, iteration runs, and then iterating the design.
-Lab 4: Vivado Debug and the PR Project Flow also walks you through the project flow, but includes adding IP, debug cores, and debugging through the Vivado Hardware Manager.
+Lab 3: Dynamic Function eXchange Project Flow steps you through the project flow within the Vivado IDE, from establishing the design using the Partial Reconfiguration Wizard, to creating implementation and iteration runs, and then implementing the design.
+Lab 4: Vivado Debug and the DFX Project Flow also walks you through the project flow, but includes adding IP, debug cores, and debugging through the Vivado Hardware Manager.

 Lab 5: Partial Reconfiguration Controller IP for 7 Series Devices, Lab 6: Partial Reconfiguration Controller IP for UltraScale Devices, and Lab 7: Partial Reconfiguration Controller IP for UltraScale+ Devices are designed to show the fundamental details and capabilities of the Partial Reconfiguration Controller (PRC) IP in the Vivado Design Suite.
-Managing partial bitstreams is one of the new design requirements introduced by PR: designers plan for when partial bitstreams are required, where they are stored, how they are delivered to the configuration engine, and how the static design behaves before, during and after the delivery of a new partial bitstream.
+Managing partial bitstreams is one of the new design requirements introduced by DFX designers plan for when partial bitstreams are required, where they are stored, how they are delivered to the configuration engine, and how the static design behaves before, during and after the delivery of a new partial bitstream.
 The PRC IP is designed to help users solve these challenges.